 But ultimately, you were created as God’s child with a purpose and destiny that far extends these child-rearing years.
 You are a person with a soul and a reason for being on this earth.

 What does this have to do with staying rested and replenished?
-Everything, because often replenishment, rest (and ultimately acceptance) come when we can step back from the trees to see the forest.
+Everything because replenishment and rest come when we can see our lives as bigger than just this moment.

 I highly encourage you to learn more about what it means to have a deep, intimate relationship with the One who is the source of all rest (here’s 5 practical ways to do that).
 Speaking of connecting deeply with God…

-2) Make spiritual replenishment a priority every day.
+2) Make time with God–the giver of true rest–a priority every day.

-But don’t worry–you don’t need to move to a mountaintop by yourself to experience true spiritual replenishment everyday.
+But here’s the thing: We don’t need to live on a mountaintop by ourselves to experience true spiritual replenishment everyday.

-In fact, I created the Christ-Centered Easter Women’s Resources for busy moms (like you and me) who needed authentic renewal each day but only had a few minutes to spare.
+In fact, I created the 5Rs Bible Study Journals and Guides for busy women like you and me who need authentic spiritual renewal each day but only have a few minutes to spare.

-3) Discover the other activities that fill you up in this season.
+3) Discover other restful activities for this season.